coderedcorp/coderedcms/README.md

 * **The entire editing experience is tailored for marketing content.** Create flashy hero units, callouts, and forms using a beautiful editing interface.
 Full SEO attributes and detailed Google Analytics tracking is available out of the box.
 Editors and Designers can easily update content, designs, and layout without fear of breakage and without the need to consult developers.
 Developers can fully customize the site without relying on plugins or undocumented hacks.

-* **Built-in SEO** including Opengraph, structured data, and many other meta tags automatically applied.
+* **Built-in SEO** including Open Graph, structured data, and many other meta tags automatically applied.
 A sitemap and robots.txt are also present and automatically updated.
 Articles and blog posts support Google’s preferred AMP format.

 * **Responsive design** out of the box!
 Editors can build content using [Bootstrap 4](https://getbootstrap.com/) components including navbars, hero units, carousels, cards, modals, and the powerful grid system.